8 Thottakkal: Plot

 The film starts with an orphaned boy, Sathya, getting framed by the employer for the murder of his wife and is sent to juvenile.
-He befriends the warden, who helps him secure the sub inspector job.
+He befriends the warden, who helps him secure a sub-inspector job.

 Sathya remembers what his warden taught him and stays honest in his profession.
 Unlike the other policemen at his station, he refuses to be involved in bribes and is made an outcast.
 One day, Sathya helps a writer who is beaten by his corrupt inspector, Gunasekaran.
 Thinking that Sathya is trying to become a hero by making him look bad, Guna plans to shame Sathya.
 Guna then arranges for Sathya to shadow a dangerous gangster.
 While shadowing the gangster, he loses his gun, fully loaded with 8 bullets.
 Guna gives Sathya one day to find his lost gun or face disciplinary action.

 With the help of a reporter friend, Meera, Sathya nabs the boy who pickpocketed his gun, but the boy has sold the gun.
 The guy who bought the gun attempts a bank robbery along with two other men, and in the process, he accidentally shoots and kills a little girl.
 Meera, in danger of losing her job, tells her superiors about the case, it goes viral, and Sathya is suspended from duty.
 Sathya hides from the police as he will be arrested, and is tracked down by Pandian, the new handler of the case.
 Pandian says that if Sathya was a real policeman, he should never stop searching, which causes Sathya to join him.